-As at Decem As at December 31,
+As at December 31,

-2022 2021
+2023 2022

 Additional paid-in capital \$31,236 \$31,236

 According to the Company Act, the capital reserve shall not be used except for making good the deficit of the Company.
 When a company incurs no loss, it may distribute the capital reserves related to the income derived from the issuance of new shares at a premium or income from endowments received by the company.
 The distribution could be made either in cash or in the form of share dividend to its shareholders in proportion to the number of shares being held by each of them.